pkp/datasets/README.md

 - `loadfiles.sh`: **Load the files environment from the appropriate dataset**.
 This includes file storage area, public file storage area, and configuration file.

   Example: `../datasets/tools/loadfiles.sh`

+  Example: `../datasets/tools/loadfiles.sh stable-3_3_0` to load a set of files for a specific version (e.g. for upgrade testing)

 - `load.sh`: **Load both the database and file environments from the appropriate dataset**.
 This is equivalent to running both `loadfiles.sh` and `loaddb.sh`.

   Example: `../datasets/tools/load.sh` (you may need to provide a sudo password)

+  Example: `../datasets/tools/load.sh stable-3_3_0` to load a specific version of a dataset (e.g. for upgrade testing)

 ## How this is maintained